DTel-HQ/dtel/DiscordTel Guide.md

 # Welcome to DiscordTel!
-Did you just add DiscordTel to your server?
-Great!
 Want a number?
-Sure, just follow these steps...
+Sure, just follow these steps... just invite the bot first..!

-## 1. Choose a channel
+## 1. Invite the bot => choose a channel
-So we can know which channel you want to enable the DTel service.
+Use the link on the homepage to invite it, then choose a channel to register your number in.

 ## 2. Choose a number
 The current normal prefix is `0301`.
 Before proceeding please think about your preferred number.